skylerto/mom-and-pop-books/doc/design/04-implementation.md

 ### Database Schema

 We have chosen to use a _MySQL_ database.
-This decision was made in part because it provides morefunctionality than _Derby_ but, mostly due to developer familiarity.
+This decision was made in part because it provides more functionality than _Derby_ but, mostly due to developer familiarity.

 Our database consists of 6 tables.
 These tables include `book`, `address`, `po`, `poitem`, `visitevent`, and `user`.
 Each of these database tables has a corresponding